thowell/CALIPSO.jl/README.md

 Conic Augmented Lagrangian Interior-Point SOlver: A solver for contact-implicit trajectory optimization

 The CALIPSO algorithm is an infeasible-start, primal-dual augmented-Lagrangian interior-point solver for non-convex optimization problems.
+An augmented Lagrangian is employed for equality constraints and cones are handled by interior-point methods.

 ## Standard form
 Problems of the following form: